Lux-98k/eagle/README.md

 # eagle
-but some of us are looking at the star.
+but some of us are looking at the moon.